DylanMeeus/springboot_jwt_blog/_posts/2016-04-18-progressive-profiling.markdown

 * If you asked when they would be interested in further information on your product, you would want a different flow depending on if the answer was *now* or *never*.

 With progressive profiling, you can get high-quantity, high-quality information from your users without pushing them away with aggressive forms and questionnaires.
 Progressive profiling allows you to collect just the right information from your users at just the right time.
 You can build up a true profile of each one, allowing you to not only serve them better, but also to help your team generate just the right leads to help your company grow.

+{% include tweet_quote.html quote_text="Progressive profiling allows you to collect just the right information from your users at just the right time." %}